mikeey416/JavaKata/basic/lesson-09/README.md

 ### Exercise 1
 Create a program that loops and prints each month from January to December.
-This time use for loop.
+This time use enhanced for loop.

 Sample output: